-Phoenix Family helps families, children, and seniors in affordable housing communities exit poverty.
+Helping families, children, and seniors exit poverty.

-A stable, safe, and decent home is the foundation for a better future, but for many low-income families, it is only the beginning.
+A stable, safe home is the foundation for a better future — but for many low-income families, it is only the beginning.
+Building financial security, navigating barriers, and gaining access to opportunity takes support that is close by, personal, and consistent.

 Our Mission